 For full patrons in good standing, there is an overall borrowing limit of 20 items at one time per person/household, including a limit of 2 “new” Blu-Ray/DVDs per person or 4 Blu-Ray/DVDs total per person.

 No item will be loaned to any patron (or household) with overdue materials and/or outstanding fines and fees equal to, or greater than, $5.00 per person/household.

 Patrons who have been “blocked” by the computerized borrowing system, due to unpaid overdue fees, or lost items, may have their status restricted to the same level as a newly registered patron, at the discretion of the Library Director.
 Full borrowing privileges will be granted by the Library Director, after the patron demonstrates responsible borrowing behavior.

 Through an agreement with the North Country Library System, borrowing privileges will be suspended or revoked if the patron owes more than $5.00 at other libraries.

 Loan Periods and Renewal

-- Items loaned for a period of four weeks (28 days): Older books, audio books on CD.
+- Items loaned for a period of two weeks (14 days): New books, Older books, audio books on CD, older DVDs/Blu-rays

-- Items may be renewed once, if there are no patrons on the waiting list.
+- Items may be renewed twice, if there are no patrons on the waiting list.
 Additional renewals are at the discretion of the Library Director.

 - Renewals may be done in person, by telephone, by email, online, or through the library’s Facebook page.